DiiiaZoTe/next-route-visualizer/package/README.md

 ---
 ## Future work
-This is a side project and I do not intend to maintain this component or resolve any issues in the future.
+This is only side project.
 The code is definitely a mess and I was too lazy to provide testing for it.
-I may be open to make a few changes if I feel like it.
+I may be open to make a few changes on my free time if I feel like it.

 On that note, please feel free to use and make any changes that you wish to include.